blindpandas/bookworm/bookworm/resources/userguide/en/bookworm.md

 ### Bookmarks & Notes

-Bookworm allows you to annotate the opened book.
-You can add a bookmark to remember a specific location in the book, and later on, quickly jump to  it.
+Bookworm allows you to annotate the opened document.
+You can add a bookmark to remember a specific location in the document, and later on, quickly jump to  it.
 Also, you can take a note to capture a thought or summarize some content.

 #### Adding Bookmarks

-While reading a book, you can press Ctrl + B (or select the "Add Bookmark" menu item from the "Annotations" menu to add a bookmark.
+While reading a document, you can press Ctrl + B (or select the "Add Bookmark" menu item from the "Annotations" menu to add a bookmark.
 The bookmark is added at the current position of the cursor.
 You'll be asked to provide a title for the bookmark.
 Type the desired title and click the OK Button.
 A bookmark will be added at the current location, and the current line will be visually highlighted.

 #### Viewing Bookmarks